 I agree not to divulge any information to any person in regard to clients obtained in the course of my association with Mercy House.
 I further agree not to publish, and generally not to make public any personal information regarding persons who have received services that would enable identification of individuals.

-I recognize that unauthorized release of confidential information may make me subject to a civil action under the provisions of the California Welfare and Institutions Code.
+I recognize that unauthorized release of confidential information including any photos or videos of clients or the site itself may make me subject to a civil action under the provisions of the California Welfare and Institutions Code.

 I understand the expectations to client rights to confidentiality as mandated by law in the following instances: